Lukian Kobylytsia: Biography

 During the March Revolution, the Bukovinian peasants elected him a member of the newly established Austrian Reichstag in Vienna, where he stood up for their interests.
+In the parliament Kobylytsia opposed Romanian representatives and voiced his support for local autonomy and unification of Bukovina with Galicia.

-In November 1848, in response to the limited peasant reform of 1848 in Galicia, Bukovina and Transcarpathia, he led an uprising in the mountain villages of the Vyshnytsia and Storozhynets districts.
-During this uprising, which only ended in the summer of 1849 when troops were deployed against the rebels, forests and meadows, the ownership of which was disputed by the farmers, were confiscated by the rebels who claimed they were their property.
+In November 1848, in response to the limited peasant reform of 1848 in Galicia, Bukovina and Transcarpathia, he led an uprising in the mountain villages of the Vyzhnytsia and Storozhynets districts.
+Claiming to represent the emperor, Kobylytsia organized groups of armed Hutsul peasants, who established a new order in their territories.
+During the uprising, forests and meadows, the ownership of which was disputed by the farmers, were confiscated by the rebels who claimed they were their property.
+By the end of 1848, the revolt had spread around Bukovina and in parts of Galicia, running in parallel with the simultaneous Hungarian Revolution led by Lajos Kossuth.

-Kobylytsia was arrested in Zhabie in April 1850 and died of torture-related illness in 1851 in the prison of Gura Humorului in the north-east of what is now Romania.

-Honors
+The uprising was suppressed by the summer of 1849, when government troops were deployed against the rebels.
+Kobylytsia was arrested in Zhabie in April 1850.
+After being freed from imprisonment in 1851, he was exiled to Solca near Gura Humorului in the north-east of modern Romania, and banned from returning to Hutsulshchyna.
+Kept under police surveillance, Kobylytsia died during the same year, possibly as a result of torture he had undergone in prison.
+According to another version, Kobylytsia was poisoned by landlords, who were afraid that in case of liberation he could lead new peasant revolts.

+Legacy

-Kobylytsia is a popular hero in Northern Bukovina.
-The Ukrainian poet Yuriy Fedkovych wrote a poem entitled Lukian Kobylytsia, in which he tells his life in the form of a ballad.
-Hryhorii Miziun wrote a drama, Lukian Kobylytsia, about him in 1952.
+Kobylytsia is a popular hero in Northern Bukovina, and his name is mentioned in numerous folk songs and legends.
+The Ukrainian poet Yuriy Fedkovych wrote a poem entitled Lukian Kobylytsia, in which he tells the story of his life in the form of a ballad.
+The history of Kobylytsia's revolt was studied by numerous scholars, among them Ivan Franko.
+Hryhorii Miziun wrote a drama Lukian Kobylytsia in 1952.